fiddus/environment/README.md

         Are you sure you want to continue connecting (yes/no)?

         # You should get a message similar to the follow
         Hi username!
-You've successfully authenticated, but GitHub does not provide shell access.
+You have successfully authenticated, but GitHub does not provide shell access.

 ## Text Editor

 You can use a text editor of your choice: [Sublime Text](http://www.sublimetext.com/), [NotePad++](http://notepad-plus-plus.org/), [TextMate](http://macromates.com/), [Atom](https://atom.io/)

-We suggest `Sublime text`, because your ease configuration and have a great community.
-See [Some Sublime Text Configuration](#sublime) bellow to some basic configuration
+We suggest `Sublime Text`, because your ease configuration and have a great community

 ### Sublime Configurations

-#### Some Sublime Text Configuration

-1. It will help you install and uninstall packages on Sublime Text.
-Click [here](https://sublime.wbond.net/installation) to get the commands according your Sublime Text version.
+1. Install Sublime Package Control.
+It will help you install and uninstall packages on Sublime Text.
+Click [here](https://sublime.wbond.net/installation) to copy the package control installer code according your Sublime Text version.

-2. Open Sublime Text go to `View > Show Console` copy and paste on console the follow content and press `Enter`
+2. Open Sublime Text and go to `View > Show Console` and paste on console the content copied from step before and press `Enter`

 #### Sublime packages

-Now you can install packages using `Ctrl + Shift + p` start typing `install` and find a package you want
+Now you can install packages using `Ctrl + Shift + p` start typing `install`, select `Package Control: Install Package` and find a package you want to install

 Suggested packages